Wrong Conclusions

 They taught a certain fly to jump several times.
 Then they violently removed one of its legs and tried the same command again.
 The same fly jumped still although not as well as the other times.
 The scientists continued to remove its legs until it had none left.
 On the final command to jump the fly didn’t move.

-From this, the scientists concluded that when you remove all the flies’ legs, they become deaf!
-A sad but poignant example of adding 2 + 2 and getting 5.
+From this, the scientists concluded that removing all the flies’ legs makes them deaf!
+This is a sad but poignant example of adding 2 + 2 and getting 5.

-Often we proclaim something as an unequivocal truth, only to find later up the track that we missed something or a piece of the puzzle was missing that we just couldn’t see at the time.
-In our mathematical equations, we find that when that one missing factor is applied, it can alter the entire outcome and that’s the same with people.
+Often, we proclaim something as unequivocal truth, only to find later up the track that we missed something or that piece of the puzzle was missing that we just couldn’t see at the time.
+In our mathematical equations, we find that when that one missing factor is applied, it can alter the entire outcome, and that’s the same with people.

-Author Stephen Covey told a story of a man in the train with unruly young children jumping around boisterously and annoying the other passengers.
-The constant noise and movement disrupted them until overflowed and one angry person asked the parent why he didn’t control his kids.
-It was then that the man quietly explained that he was on the way home from the hospital where their mother, his wife, had just died from cancer and he was sorry for the inconvenience.
+Author Stephen Covey told a story of a man on a train with unruly young children jumping around boisterously and annoying the other passengers.
+The constant noise and movement disrupted them until they overflowed, and one angry person asked the parent why he didn’t control his kids.
+It was then that the man quietly explained that he was on the way home from the hospital where their mother, his wife, had just died from cancer, and he was sorry for the inconvenience.

-Covey tells how the whole cohort of passengers changed from intolerant and angry to compassionate and sad in a single moment.
-From there flowed many offers of help expressed toward the shattered family.
+Covey tells how the whole cohort of passengers changed from intolerant and angry to compassionate and sad in a single moment—from there, many offers of help flowed toward the shattered family.

 3 Replies to “Wrong Conclusions”